buildingidgr/profile-service/README.md

 - `GET /api/profiles/me/preferences`: Retrieve user preferences
   - Requires JWT authentication
-  - Uses authenticated user's Clerk ID
+  - Uses authenticated user's Clerk ID directly from token
   - Returns 401 if no user is authenticated
-  - Returns 404 if preferences not found
+  - Returns 404 if no preferences are found for the user

 - `PATCH /api/profiles/me/preferences`: Update user preferences
   - Requires JWT authentication
-  - Uses authenticated user's Clerk ID
+  - Uses authenticated user's Clerk ID directly from token
   - Creates preferences if they don't exist
   - Returns 401 if no user is authenticated
+  - Allows partial or full preference updates

 - `POST /api/profiles/me/api-key`: Generate a new API key
   - Requires JWT authentication